 Skip to main content

 FDX is a command-line interface to the Finance District MCP wallet server.
 It gives AI agents crypto wallet capabilities — hold, send, swap, and earn yield on assets across multiple chains — without managing private keys.
-FDX is designed for AI agents and agent frameworks that need wallet tooling but don’t natively support the Model Context Protocol (MCP).
-Instead of integrating an MCP client, agents invoke fdx call <method> from the command line and parse JSON output.
+FDX is built for advanced users and environments where agents have access to CLI tooling and bash — Docker containers, CI pipelines, remote servers, and scripted automation.
+Agents invoke fdx wallet <method> or fdx prism <method> from the command line and parse JSON output.
+FDX also powers the Agent Wallet CLI Skills, which plug it directly into OpenClaw, GitHub Copilot, and 40+ other agentic platforms.

-• No Key Management — OAuth 2.1 secured.
+• No Key Management — Email OTP authentication.
 No seed phrases.
 No private key files.

 • Agent-Native — Structured JSON input/output designed for tool-calling agents.